PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter15.md

 An acceptance test demonstrates that the manufactured, modified or repaired product performs in compliance with the key attributes of the unit on which certification is based.
 These key attributes are chosen using engineering judgement and are indicative that the product is capable of meeting the requirements to which the unit was developed.

-Note 1: Configuration control of the “as built” product is not a function to be performed by the acceptance test activity.
+Note 1: Configuration control of the "as built" product is not a function to be performed by the acceptance test activity.
 The configuration management plan, as described in Section 7 of this document, should describe how the applicant plans to perform this activity.

 The scope of this document does include the determination of the acceptance test criteria, including pass/fail conditions.
 Production activities, including acceptance testing, are considered to be outside the scope of this document